 Sharing Annotations with other Meeting Attendees

 Sharing multiple different annotations all at the same time is quick and easy!
-Simply click the Select icon in the Annotation summary.
+Simply click the Share button in the Annotation summary.
 A series of checkboxes will appear next to your sharable annotations.
-Choose any that you’d like to alter, and click Sharing.
-Next, determine if we’ll be adding users to these annotations, or revoking their access to view them.
-Make any necessary changes to the list and confirm your selection.
+Choose any that you’d like to alter, and click Sharing Share Selected.
+You'll choose the users you wish to share annotations with, then click Save.

 Deleting, Editing, and Filtering Annotations